vchauu/myFirstGit/README.md

 We used mouse ischemic stroke expression profiles (GEO database) for the cortex and striatum to identify correlatory biomarkers associated stroke severity.
 These files can be found in the _data/I_R_txt_ directory.
 Each contain normalized gene expression counts of 16 striatum and cortex samples of 4 different experimental groups (controls, 2 h after stroke, 8 h after stroke, and 24 h after stroke).
 The expressions of 25,967 genes of each sample are stored in one separate \*.txt file.

+#### The Human Protein Atlas dataset
+This dataset contains a subset of the data in the Human Protein Atlas version 21.0 corresponding to the data seen in the search result returned by The Human Protein Atlas.
+This dataset contains protein names and their concentrations in blood (among other interesting characteristics).
+This dataset will be referenced to filter for genes encoding blood-circulating proteins.

 ## II.
 Installation
 ### Folder structure
 This repo is divided into three directories: _src_, _data_, and _results_.